Explainer-What would Japanese intervention to boost the weak yen look like?

 Yen-buying intervention is more difficult than yen-selling.

-While Japan holds nearly US$1.3 trillion in foreign reserves, which could be substantially eroded if Tokyo intervened heavily repeatedly, leavuing authorities constrained over how long they can defend the yen.
+While Japan holds nearly US$1.3 trillion in foreign reserves, these could be substantially eroded if Tokyo intervened heavily repeatedly, leaving authorities constrained over how long they can defend the yen.

 Japanese authorities also consider it important to seek the support of Group of Seven partners, notably the United States if the intervention involves the dollar.

 Washington gave tacit approval when Japan intervened last year, reflecting recent close bilateral relations.
-U.S. Treasury Secretary Janet Yellen said last month that whether Washington would show understanding over another yen-buying intervention by Japan "depends on the details" of the situation.
+U.S. Treasury Secretary Janet Yellen said last month the question of Washington giving the greenlight over another yen-buying intervention by Japan "depends on the details" of the situation.

 Read more of the latest in